-Depositing members The RP-2000 Active Employee Mortality Table for males with a two-year set-forward and the RP-2000 Active Employee Mortality Table for females with a four-year setback, both with the projection scale AA.
-Service retirees, beneficiaries and non- depositing members The RP-2000 Combined Mortality Table with the projection scale AA, with a one-year set-forward for males and no age adjustment for females.
-Disabled retirees RP-2000 Disabled Mortality Table for males with no age adjustment and RP-2000 Disabled Mortality Table for females with a two-year set-forward, both with the projection scale AA.
+Depositing members The RP-2000 Active Employee Mortality Table for males with a depositing members scale after that, with one-year set-forward for males and no age adjustment for females.

+Service retirees, beneficiaries and non-

+The RP-2000 Combined Mortality Table projected to 2014 with scale AA and then projected with 110% of the MP-2014 Ultimate forward for females.

+Disabled retirees RP-2000 Disabled Mortality Table projected to 2014 with scale

+AA and then projected with 110% of the MP-2014 Ultimate scale after that, with no age adjustment for males and a two-year set-

-The actuarial assumptions that determined the total pension liability as of December 31, 2015, were based on the results of an actuarial experience study for the period January 1, 2009 through December 31, 2012, except where required to be different by GASB 68.
+The actuarial assumptions that determined the total pension liability as of December 31, 2015, were based on the results of an actuarial experience study for the period January 1, 2009 through December 31, 2012, except for mortality assumptions.
+Mortality assumptions were updated for the 2015 valuation to reflect projected improvements.

-The long-term expected rate of return on pension plan investments is 8.10%.
+The long-term expected rate of return on pension plan investments is 8.0%.
 The pension plan's policy in regard to the allocation of invested assets is established and may be amended by the TCDRS Board of Trustees.
+The application of the investment return assumption was changed for purposes of determining plan liabilities in the 2015 actuarial valuation.
+All plan liabilities are now valued using an 8% discount rate.
+Previously, some liabilities were valued using a 7% discount rate and others were valued using a 9% discount rate.

 The long-term expected rate of return on TCDRS is determined by adding inflation to expected long-term real returns, and reflecting expected volatility and correlation.
-The capital market assumptions and information below are based on January 2015 information for a 7 to 10 year time horizon.
+The capital market assumptions and information below are based on January 2016 information for a 7 to 10 year time horizon.
 The valuation assumption for long-term expected return is re-assessed at a minimum of every four years, and is set based on a 30-year time horizon; the most recent analysis was performed in 2013.

 The target allocation and best estimates of geometric real rates return for each major assets class are summarized in the following table:

-Asset Class Benchmark Target Allocation (1) Geometric Real Rate of Return (Expected minus Inflation) (2) US Equities Dow Jones U.S. Total Stock Market Index 16.50% 5.35% Private Equity Cambridge Associates Global Private Equity & Venture Capital Index (3) 12.00% 8.35% Global Equities MSCI World (net) Index 1.50% 5.65% International Equities - Developed 50% MSCI World Ex USA (net) + 50% MSCI World ex USA 100% Hedged to USD (net) Index 11.00% 5.35% International Equities - Emerging 50% MSCI EM Standard (net) Index + 50% MSCI EM 100% Hedged to USD (net) Index 9.00% 6.35% Investment-Grade Bonds Barclays Capital Aggregate Bond Index 3.00% 0.55% High-Yield Bonds Citigroup High-Yield Cash-Pay Capped Index 3.00% 3.75% Opportunistic Credit Citigroup High-Yield Cash-Pay Capped Index 5.00% 5.54% Direct Lending Citigroup High-Yield Cash-Pay Capped Index 2.00% 5.80% Distressed Debt Citigroup High-Yield Cash-Pay Capped Index 3.00% 6.75% REIT Equities 67% FTSE NAREIT Equity REITs Index + 33% FRSE EPRA/NAREIT Global Real Estate Index 2.00% 4.00% Commodities Bloomberg Commodities Index 2.00% -0.20% Master Limited Partnerships (MLPs) Alerian MLP Index 2.00% 5.30% Private Real Estate Partnerships Cambridge Associates Real Estate Index (4) 3.00% 7.20% Hedge Funds Hedge Fund Research, Inc. (HFRI) Fund of Funds Composite Index 25.00% 5.15%
+Asset Class Benchmark Target Allocation (1) Geometric Real Rate of Return (Expected minusInflation) (2) US Equities Dow Jones U.S. Total Stock Market Index 14.50% 5.45% Private Equity Cambridge Associates Global Private Equity & Venture Capital Index (3) 14.00% 8.45% Global Equities MSCI World (net) Index 1.50% 5.75% International Equities - Developed MSCI World Ex USA (net) 10.00% 5.45% International Equities - Emerging MSCI World Ex USA (net) 8.00% 6.45% Investment-Grade Bonds Barclays Capital Aggregate Bond Index 3.00% 1.00% High-Yield Bonds Citigroup High-Yield Cash-Pay Capped Index 3.00% 5.10% Opportunistic Credit Citigroup High-Yield Cash-Pay Capped Index 2.00% 5.09% Direct Lending Citigroup High-Yield Cash-Pay Capped Index 5.00% 6.40% Distressed Debt Citigroup High-Yield Cash-Pay Capped Index 3.00% 8.10% REIT Equities 67% FTSE NAREIT Equity REITs Index + 33% FRSE EPRA/NAREIT Global Real Estate Index 3.00% 4.00% Master Limited Partnerships (MLPs) Alerian MLP Index 3.00% 6.80% Private Real Estate Partnerships Cambridge Associates Real Estate Index (4) 5.00% 6.90% Hedge Funds Hedge Fund Research, Inc. (HFRI) Fund of Funds Composite Index 25.00% 5.25%

-(1) Target asset allocation adopted at the April 2015 TCDRS Board meeting.
+(1) Target asset allocation adopted at the April 2016 TCDRS Board meeting.